Building Your Dog's Confidence Up

 Targeting means teaching your dog to touch a designated body part to a designated target.
-(For in-depth information on teaching a dog to target, see “Right on Target,” February 2006.)
+(For in-depth information on teaching a dog to target, see “Dog Obedience Training Through Targeting,” February 2006.)
 That description doesn’t do it justice; targeting is tons of fun!
 Many dogs love targeting, partly because it’s easy to do, and partly because it pays off well – “push the button (the target spot), get a treat.”

 Since dogs naturally explore the world with their noses and paws, nose and foot targeting are the two easiest.
 Nose-targeting draws your dog’s eye-contact and attention from a worrisome stimulus to a pleasant one, so that’s the one I find most useful for timid dogs, although foot-targeting can work too.

 It’s an embarrassingly simple behavior to teach.
 Hold out your hand in front of your dog, at nose level or below.
 When he sniffs it (because he’s curious!), click your clicker (or use a verbal marker, such as a mouth click or a word) and feed him a treat.
 Remove your hand, then offer it again.
 Each time he sniffs, click and treat.
 If he stops sniffing (boring – I’ve already sniffed that!), rub a little tasty treat on your palm, to make your hand smell intriguing, and try again.